 How to Make Coconut Flour Oatmeal Cookies

 To start making the cookies, preheat the oven to 350°F and line a cookie sheet with parchment paper.
 You could use a silicone baking mat on the cookie sheet as well.
-However, I don’t recommend that you bake the cookies on a naked baking sheet as the parchment paper will make clean-up so much easier.
+However, I don't recommend that you bake the cookies on a naked baking sheet as the parchment paper will make clean-up so much easier.

 Making the Batter

 1. Whisk together the wet ingredients in a large bowl until combined.
 These include milk, egg (or replacement), nut butter, coconut sugar, and vanilla extract.

 2. One of the best parts about making these coconut flour oatmeal cookies is the fact that you only have to use one bowl.
-To the dry mix add the milk, nut butter, and vanilla extract.
+To the dry mix add the wet ingredients which include milk, nut butter, and vanilla extract.
 Stir the mixture until smooth and homogenous.

 For the milk, you can use your choice of dairy-free milk for vegan cookies.
 However, feel free to use dairy milk if that is what you prefer instead.
 In the case of nut butter, I recommend something like almond butter or cashew butter, but peanut butter is also delicious.

 Adding the Raisins and Chocolate Chips

 3. At this point, stir in your choice of dark chocolate chips or raisins.
 Of course, you could easily substitute the dark chocolate chips for milk chocolate or semi-sweet if those are what you have available in your pantry.
 Dark chocolate is great for strong chocolate flavor without adding too much additional sweetness.

 There is some hefty debate over which is better in oatmeal cookies - raisins or chocolate chips?
 Choose which one you and your family like the best.
 Either sultanas or golden raisins will both work.
 I will often add both chocolate chips AND raisins.
 I love them both so why not?

 Shaping the Coconut Flour Oatmeal Cookies